-Programs to develop, update and improve inventories: Multiple methods are generally employed in comprehensive programs to identify, detect, measure and quantify emissions.
-This information is assembled into emission inventories, which are regularly updated and improved.
+Programs to develop, update and improve inventories and direct mitigation efforts: Multiple methods are generally employed in comprehensive programs to identify, detect, measure and quantify emissions.
+This information is assembled into emission inventories, which are regularly updated and improved, and are used to prioritize emission mitigation efforts.

-Scope of this guide:
+Scope of this guide

 This guide briefly describes best-practice methods used to identify, detect, measure and quantify methane emissions and provides links to more detailed descriptions and case studies.
 It briefly summarizes advantages and disadvantages of the methods and gives details of reports that summarize the identification, detection, measurement and quantification of emissions in different sectors.
 Case studies show the types of programs that organizations in parts of the natural gas value chain have developed to fit their needs.
 Towards the end of this guide there is a checklist for developing and implementing IDM&Q programs.